-- are able to explain and apply the basics of substantive and procedural criminal law.
-The elementary concepts will be examined; - are able to explain and apply those criminal law topics that are especially interesting from a forensic psychological perspective.
-This means that a selection has been made of topics that are of particular interest for (future) forensic psychologists, e.g. the jurisprudential status of an insanity defence, the legal position of expert witnesses in criminal procedure, the human rights of mentally disturbed offenders as well as some basic aspects of international criminal law.
+- Can explain and apply the basics of substantive and procedural criminal law.
+The elementary concepts will be examined; - Can explain and apply those criminal law topics that are especially interesting from a forensic psychological perspective.
+This means that a selection has been made of topics that are of particular interest for (future) forensic psychologists, e.g. the jurisprudential status of an insanity defence, the legal position of expert witnesses in criminal procedure, the human rights of mentally disordered offenders as well as some basic aspects of international criminal law.

-PSY4607 Period 4 5 Feb 2024 5 Apr 2024 Print course description ECTS credits: 4.0 Instruction language: English Coordinator:
+PSY4607 Period 4 3 Feb 2025 4 Apr 2025 Print course description ECTS credits: 4.0 Instruction language: English Coordinators: